-Tell us, where are you from and how did you get to be a health professional in the Pilbara?
+Tell us, where are you from and how did you get to be an Occupational Therapist in the Pilbara region?

 What do you love about the Pilbara?

-Did you always want to be a health professional?
+Did you always want to be an Occupational Therapist?
+Why?

 When you aren’t working, where will we find you?